What is IP Rating for a Washroom?

 The IP rating (Ingress Protection rating) helps determine what washroom electricals can be fitted in particular zones in the area.
 It is important to consider this when buying lights, hand dryers and extractor fans etc.

-The illo hand dryer in the picture is loacated near to the sink.
+The illo hand dryer in the picture is located near to the sink.
 The installation process needs to consider the IP rating of the hand dryer.

 The IP number is used in the UK to specify the necessary environmental protection of electronic equipment in the washroom.